 - a.
 Drysuit inflation system independent from back gas cylinders (while breathing a helium mixture, if using a drysuit)

 - b.
-One primary and two backup lights
+One primary and one backup light

 - c.
 One primary reel per team (optional)

-Prior to the commencement of the class, students should consult with a GUE representative to verify equipment requirements and appropriateness of any selected equipment.
+Prior to the commencement of the class, students should consult with a GUE representative to verify equipment requirements and the appropriateness of any selected equipment.

-Appendix A - GUE Base Equipment Configuration
+Appendix A - GUE Equipment Configuration